MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

 \subsection{Experimental Setup}

-\subsubsection{Datasets}
+\subsubsection{\textbf{Datasets}}

 Our method's performance is assessed on five datasets that can be classified into two categories: 1) spatial-related datasets, including Kinetics~\cite{carreira2017quo}, HMDB51~\cite{kuehne2011hmdb}, and UCF101~\cite{soomro2012ucf101}.
 2) temporal-related datasets, including SSv2-Full~\cite{goyal2017something} and SSv2-Small~\cite{goyal2017something}.
-For spatial-related datasets, the recognition of actions primarily relies on background information, with temporal information playing a minor role.
-On the other hand, the situation is precisely the opposite for temporal-related datasets, where the key to action recognition lies in temporal modeling.
+For the former, action recognition primarily relies on background information, with temporal information playing a minor role.
+In contrast, for the latter, the key to action recognition lies in effective temporal modeling.
 Referring to the previous setups~\cite{cao2020few, zhu2021closer, zhu2018compound} on Kinetics, SSv2-Full, SSv2-Small, we select 100 classes and divide them into 64/12/24 action classes as training/validation/testing classes.
 For UCF101 and HMDB51, we evaluate our method on the splits provided by~\cite{zhang2020few}.

-\subsubsection{Network Architectures}
+\subsubsection{\textbf{Network Architectures}}